What Is Amazon IP Complaint?

 What is the Difference Between IP Complaint and Brand Restriction?

 It is overwhelming for Amazon sellers to understand the difference between Intellectual Property Claims (IP Claims) and brand restrictions.
-When you decide to sell on Amazon, some products, categories, or brands are gated, and you will not be able to sell.
+When you decide to sell on Amazon, some products, categories, or brands are gated, and you cannot sell.
 You need to go through the ungating process.
 However, you may still receive an IP claim for an ASIN after becoming eligible to sell that product.

 But, an Amazon IP complaint is an intellectual property complaint from a brand.
 Some brands request a complaint not to use their trademark or sell their product.
 They issue IP claims to prevent counterfeit products from being sold on Amazon.